zovoilis-lab/Flye/docs/USAGE.md

 the two files will be identical.
 Scaffolds will potentially have higher N50, but the gap size might not be very accurate.

-Extra information about contigs/scaffolds is output into the "assembly_info.txt" file.
+Extra information about contigs/scaffolds is output into the ```assembly_info.txt``` file.
 The table columns are as follows:

 * Sequence id
 * Length
 * Coverage
-* Cirular (if contig represent a circular sequence)
+* Circular? (if contig represent a circular sequence)
-* Repetitive (if contig represent repetitive, rather than unique sesquence)
+* Repetitive? (if contig represent repetitive, rather than unique sequence)
 * Multiplicity (inferred contig multiplicity based on coverage)
 * Graph path (the edges of the assembly graph that form this particular contig).
-     Scaffold gaps are marked with "??" symbols, and '*' symbol in the end means that telomeric region was reached.
+     Scaffold gaps are marked with "??" symbols, and '*' symbol means that telomeric region was reached.

 ## <a name="performance"></a> Running time and memory requirements